Picasso. In the heart of darkness (1939–1945)

 Picasso.
-In the heart of darkness (1939–1945) is an exhibition presented October 5, 2019 through January 5, 2020, at the Musee de Grenoble.
+In the heart of darkness (1939–1945) was an exhibition presented October 5, 2019 through January 5, 2020, at the Musee de Grenoble.
 Presented with the help of the Musée Picasso, the Centre Pompidou, and the Kunstsammlung Nordrhein-Westfalen, it was the first exhibition in France featuring the creative process of Pablo Picasso during the Second World War.

 A total of 100,274 visitors attended the exhibition.

 Context

 The Musée de Grenoble organized their first exhibition of Picasso's paintings which was the first modern art museum in France to welcome a piece by Picasso (Femme lisant, in 1921).
 On October 19, 1926, Picasso visited the museum.

-This exhibition coincides with one devoted to Andry Farcy ending on November 24, 2019, celebrating the hundredth anniversary of his assumption of office as curator at the Musée de Grenoble.
+This exhibition coincided with one devoted to Andry-Farcy ending on November 24, 2019, celebrating the hundredth anniversary of his assumption of office as curator at the Musée de Grenoble.
 Farcy launched the modern art collection in Grenoble in 1920 and paved the way for all other museums in Europe.